Martchus/tagparser/README.md

 It also depends on zlib.
 For checking integrity of testfiles, the OpenSSL crypto library is required.

-## TODO
+## TODOs
-- Support more formats (EXIF, PDF metadata, Theora, ...)
+* Support more formats (EXIF, PDF metadata, Theora, ...)
-- Support adding cue-sheet to FLAC files
+* Support adding cue-sheet to FLAC files

+More TODOs are tracked in the [issue section at GitHub](https://github.com/Martchus/tagparser/issues).